 83% of the carbon impact of a textile product is therefore located, on average, in the stages of: spinning, knitting/weaving, dyeing, special treatments and assembly.
 In other words: the manufacture of clothing.

 - Cellulose-based materials (viscose, lyocell, etc.),

 - Other natural/animal materials (linen, hemp, wool, leather, etc.).

-Note: The data for distribution/shipping take into account transporting finished products from the factory (assembly) to shops.
-The study used data from another report (The Environmental Potential of Textile, 2014), estimating that 8% of worldwide textile products are shipped by plane, and 92% by road/maritime transport.
-The study specifies that the impact of shipping would be much bigger if brands used plane transport more often.
-Let’s not do that!
+Note: for transportation, this refers to the transportation of finished products from the assembly plants to the stores.
+The study used figures from another report (The Environmental Potential of Textile, 2014) estimating that 8% of global textile transport was by air, and 92% by road/sea.
+The study states that the negative impact of transportation would be much greater if brands did more shipping by air.
+Let’s keep on not doing it then!

 2. What causes emissions?